 The future of one of those venues is up in the air, however.
 As a complement to its fields near the intersection of routes 136 and 543 in Creswell, Cedar Lane Regional Park uses 12 fields on 36 acres on Carsins Run Road, about 1.5 miles off Route 22.
 That property is part of a 460-acre parcel owned by Harford County Investors Trust and was approved in June for the county’s agricultural preservation program.

-Permanent athletic fields could be used on a portion of the property as an institutional use by a nonprofit such as the Cedar Lane Sports Foundation, Mumby said.
+Permanent athletic fields could be used on a portion of the property as an institutional use by a nonprofit such as the Cedar Lane Sports Foundation, said Cindy Mumby, spokeswoman person for Harford County government.

 “However, the approval process would have to be initiated by the nonprofit, and permanent fields may require approval by our bond counsel — because our ag preservation is funded by county bonds — and would require compliance with applicable zoning regulations,” Mumby said.